-A basic tenet of Harm Reduction Therapy is that the substance users themselves are the agents of change in their own lives, rather than their families, partners, a higher power, or a 12 step group.
-The therapist and client work in collaboration to explore the reasons and implications behind the use while developing strategies for safer use and reducing the stigma associated with the use.
+A basic tenet of Harm Reduction Therapy is that the substance users themselves are the agents of change in their own lives, rather than their families, partners, a higher power, or a 12-step group.
+The therapist and client work in collaboration to explore the reasons and implications behind the use, while developing strategies for safer use and reducing the stigma associated with the use.

-To be clear, Harm Reduction Therapy does not disregard that out-of-control substance use can be dangerous.
-The harmful or unsafe ways in which a client uses substance, as well as future outcomes associated with continued use, are not ignored but rather discussed openly and in an exploratory manner.
+To be clear, Harm Reduction Therapy does not disregard the obvious fact that out-of-control substance use can be dangerous.
+The harmful or unsafe ways in which a client uses substances-as well as potential negative, even fatal possible outcomes associated with continued use-are not ignored but rather discussed openly and in an exploratory manner.